aztech-digital/phinject/doc/04-Activators.md

 - Method invocation: equivalent of calling a factory method.
 - Lazy activation: creates a proxy to the actual object, so that instanciation is deferred until the object is actually used.

+Additionally, you can define whether an object is loaded as a singleton or a new instance is created on every resolve.

 ## Constructor-based activation

 You already know this one if you've read the previous chapters.
 Simply define the class name and the arguments required by the constructor: